pantheon-systems/documentation/source/content/autopilot.md

 If you build or maintain WordPress and Drupal sites, Autopilot is for you.

 Site upkeep can be tedious with constant monitoring, building, maintaining websites, and working cross-functionally to deliver digital experiences for customers.
-Autopilot relieves you of the continual and tedious maintenance work it takes to keep sites updated.
+Autopilot relieves you of the continual maintenance work it takes to keep sites updated.

 Autopilot requires Multidev, and is available to Pantheon accounts with [Gold support](/support#support-features-and-response-times) or higher.